 There are numerous factors (condition, interior fill, construction, etc.) that could impact the actual turnaround time.
 But two weeks is typical.

 If you live outside of the metro Phoenix area and are considering the cleaning and/or restoration of soft toys and stuffed animals, you might want to request a preliminary evaluation and estimate from us.

-To provide us with more details about your piece and to upload some photographs (helps us assess the overall condition of the piece and develop a preliminary estimate), please click here.
+To provide us with more details about your piece such as the type of soft toy (e.g.Teddy Bear), size/height (e.g. 18 inches), known damage (e.g. open seams at left ear), etc. and/or to upload some photographs to help us develop and send you a preliminary estimate, please click here.